glouppe/info8006-introduction-to-ai/lecture11.md

 Evolution may **hypothetically** be interpreted as an (unknown) algorithm.
 - This algorithm gave rise to AGI (e.g., it induced humans).
-- **Simulation** of the evolutionary process should eventually reproduce life and, maybe, intelligence?
+- **Simulation** of the evolutionary process should/could eventually reproduce life and, maybe, intelligence?

 <br>